 - acquiring goods and services without causing harm to others.

 We will not do business with suppliers involved in any form of slavery.
-If you have any concerns or suspicions we should know about then please contact our Head of Compliance on 0131 225 7300 or report your concern in accordance with our Whistleblowing policy.
+If you have any concerns or suspicions we should know about then please contact our Chief Risk Officer on 0131 225 7300 or report your concern in accordance with our Whistleblowing policy.

 Our business and supply chains